 In this Part, unless the contrary intention appears —

-“approved form” means form approved under section 278 of the Land Administration Act 1997;
+approved form means form approved under section 278 of the Land Administration Act 1997;

-“Commissioner” means Commissioner of Titles referred to in section 5 or Deputy Commissioner of Titles referred to in section 6;
+Commissioner means Commissioner of Titles referred to in section 5 or Deputy Commissioner of Titles referred to in section 6;

-“management order” has the same meaning as it has in the Land Administration Act 1997;
+management order has the same meaning as it has in the Land Administration Act 1997;

-“repealed Act” has the same meaning as it has in the Land Administration Act 1997;
+repealed Act has the same meaning as it has in the Land Administration Act 1997;

-“transitional period” has the same meaning as it has in the Land Administration Act 1997.
+transitional period has the same meaning as it has in the Land Administration Act 1997.

 [Section 81K inserted by No. 31 of 1997 s.
 104(1).]